UAE hikes fee for entry permit to get 10-year golden visa

 United Arab Emirates (UAE) has revised the fee for a golden visa, which allows foreigners to stay in the country for five to ten years.
-The cost of the six-month entry permit, which initiates the golden visa process, has been increased to AED 1,250 (INR 27,886), according to the UAE Federal Authority for Identity Citizenship, Customs and Port Security (ICP).
+The cost of the six-month entry permit, which initiates the golden visa process, has been increased to AED 1,250, according to the UAE Federal Authority for Identity Citizenship, Customs and Port Security (ICP).

 What is UAE’s Golden Visa?